1. Jainism was founded by__________.

 Explanation: Every living being has an eternal soul.

-20. Jainism’s motto “Parasparopagraho Jivanam” means:
+20. Jainism’s motto “Parasparopagraho Jivanam” means__________.

 A) Non-violence is supreme